nomadsinteractive/migi/README.md

 An interactive Python console, which runs inside the host app, will show up if nothing goes wrong.

 ### 3. Make function calls

+Typing the scripts below into that host-running console you've just created and everything should be self-explanatory.

 ```python
 from ctypes import *
 from migi.decorators import stdcall